-- Financial assets at fair value through profit or loss: This category mainly includes receivables from provisional invoicing sales. - Loans and receivables: It corresponds to financial assets with fixed or determinable payments that are not quoted in an active market.
+- Financial assets at fair value through profit or loss: As of December 31, 2017, this category mainly includes receivables from provisional invoicing sales.
+Section II.2.r. - Loans and receivables: It corresponds to financial assets with fixed or determinable payments that are not quoted in an active market.